bit-badger/o2f/src/dox/content/step4/uno.md

     nuget Microsoft.AspNetCore.App

-In addition, add `nuget AspNetCore.DistributedCache.RavenDB`.
+In addition, add the following packages:

+    nuget AspNetCore.DistributedCache.RavenDB
+    nuget MiniGuid

 Make these same changes in `paket.references` for Uno as well.

 We'll also need to make one small change to `Uno.csproj`*.
 On the second line, add `.Web` to the `Sdk` attribute on the project; the entire `Sdk` should read `Microsoft.NET.Sdk.Web`.